Civic Programs

 Prelude Chamber Music Program coached and directed by Gary Gatzke Jr.

-September 19 – November 30 | Tuesdays, 7:00-8:00 pm at Central United Methodist Church
+January 9 – March 14, 2024 | Tuesdays, 7:00 – 8:00 pm at Central United Methodist Church

 This program is for individuals who would like to play in a small ensemble, working on chamber music performing techniques, and repertoire.
 Rehearsals focus on the concept of playing together in a different texture and sound, with one or two players on a part depending on the ensemble: duos, trios, quartets and larger groups.
 Please bring a music stand each week.

-Prelude Chamber Music: Fall 2023 Registration
+Prelude Chamber Music: Winter 2024 Registration

 Sinfonia Chamber Music Program coached and directed by Gary Gatzke, Jr.

-September 19 – November 30 | Tuesdays, 5:45-6:45 pm at Central United Methodist Church
+January 9 – March 14, 2024 | Tuesdays, 5:45 – 6:45 pm at Central United Methodist Church

 This program is for advanced individuals with some experience playing in a small ensemble, working on chamber music performing techniques, and repertoire.
 Rehearsals focus on the concept of playing together in a different texture and sound, with one or two players on a part depending on the ensemble: duos, trios, quartets and larger groups.
 Please bring a music stand each week.

-Sinfonia Chamber Music: Fall 2023 Registration
+Sinfonia Chamber Music: Winter 2024 Registration

 Cello Club!